‘Counting On’ News: Austin Forsyth Asked Permission To Propose To Joy-Anna

-Tonight on a new episode of Counting On the viewers got to meet Austin Forsyth.
+Tonight on a new episode of Counting On, the viewers got to meet Austin Forsyth.
 It came out a while ago that he was courting Joy-Anna Duggar and rumors have even been flying that the two might be engaged.
 Now some news is coming out that sounds like that might be true!
 Duggar Family Blog shared tonight saying that Joy-Anna and Austin are getting pretty serious.
 So what did they reveal?

 Jana Duggar Courting Chance Grows With Jinger’s Wedding & Joy-Anna’s Statement https://t.co/Tz7UDirk3J pic.twitter.com/h63Jz4YLUW